 To do this we need to distinguish the basic meaning of the preterit/present perfect opposition from the welter of interpretations which that opposition may receive in particular communicative contexts.
 In other words, the socalled 'meanings' of the present perfect "are not actually intrinsic to it; rather they come from an interaction with other elements of the linguistic and general pragmatic context" (McCoard 1978:11).
-Quoting again from McCoard (1978:9), "... it is not surprising to discover that aspectual choices cannot, in the end, be pinned solely to objective features of events in the real world; the speaker makes a choice to phenomena perfectively represent or imperfectively, though many times the choice responds to physical reality in some degree".
+Quoting again from McCoard (1978:9), "... it is not surprising to discover that aspectual choices cannot, in the end, be pinned solely to objective features of events in the real world; the speaker makes a choice to represent phenomena perfectively or imperfectively, though many times the choice responds to physical reality in some degree", the use of the present perfect from one example to the next.
+In other words, an opposition like preterit/perfect may be put to very many different uses, supporting many different interpretive extrapolations of meanings; but it is wrong to equate these extrapolations with the meaning proper of the forms themselves.

 These interpretations are unconsciously inferred by the listener, who reacts to various linguistic and nonlinguistic clues.
-When we attempt to describe the inferential meanings as if they were part of the grammatical system itself, we run into problems for the grammar cannot handle the subtlety and variability of the use of the present perfect from one example to the next.
-In other words, an opposition like preterit/perfect may be put to very many different uses, supporting many different interpretive extrapolations of meanings; but it is wrong to equate these extrapolations with the meaning proper of the forms themselves.
+When we attempt to describe the inferential meanings as if they were part of the grammatical system itself, we run into problems for the grammar cannot handle the subtlety and variability of